CenterForOpenScience/discourse-osf-projects/README.md

 ##Hooks to Discourse Back-end
 Modifications to the Discourse back-end occur in the plugin.rb file.

+We modify ActiveRecord::Relation in order to allow arbitrary user preloading functions.

-We modify the TopicController's show method so that if a topic is in a project, the project must either be public or the user a contributor to it in order to see it.
+We modify the TopicController's show method so that if a topic is in a project, the project must either be public, the user must be a contributor to it, or the user must have a valid view_only key in order to see it.
 We modify TopicQuery's default_results method and Topic's secured method to filter topics in the same way.
+We modify TopicQuery to make new methods for retrieving just topics in the current project, and also to preload information about the projects and topics involved.
+We modify the EmbedController for the same reason.

+We add a view_only_id attribute to the Guardian class so we can use it to pass that key for view_only authentication

+The Topic class is extended to expose project specific attributes, hopefully from preloaded fields.
 We override the Topic slug method to return the topic_guid.

 We use PostRevisor.track_topic_field to tell Discourse that we expect topic_guid and parent_guids to be fields that can be used when creating a topic.
 We also allow a topic to have the parent_guids field changed, which might have to happen if a component is moved or reorganized.
 I don't think the OSF currently does this, though.

-On the before_create_topic event, we add the topic to the group associated with its project_guid.
-On the topic_created event, we save the topic_guid and parent_guids in the topic's custom fields.
+With the before_create_topic event, we save the topic_guid and parent_guids in the topic's custom fields.

+In the Group class, we add the has_many :group_custom_fields relation so that it can be preloaded.

+We add an additional search filter that allows searches to be filtered by project guid.

 ##New Back-end Endpoints
 We make a new series of endpoints at /forum/:project_guid with essentially all the same functionality as the main Discourse page, but filtered by project_guid.
 The plugin also manages all privacy to ensure that only contributors may view and interact with private projects.

 The endpoints exposed include:
-/forum/:project_guid/:filter for each of the different Discourse filters including latest, unread, new, read, posted, and bookmarks.
+/forum/:project_guid is the endpoint for creating/updating/recovering a project and deleting a project /forum/:project_guid/:filter for each of the different Discourse filters including latest, unread, new, read, posted, and bookmarks.
 /forum/:project_guid/top and /forum/:project_guid/top/:period for the periods yearly, quarterly, monthly, weekly, daily, and all.
 /forum/:project_guid/c/:category and /forum/:project_guid/c/:category/l/:filter works the same (including with top in place of the filter), but constrained to results in the given category.